-The Chinese Room is an award-winning game development studio based in Brighton, with some of our team working remotely across the United Kingdom.
+The Chinese Room is an award-winning game development studio based in Brighton,

 We released our first game, Dear Esther, in February 2012 to critical and popular acclaim.
 Dear Esther went on to win ten major awards in 2012 and was nominated for many more, including 5 BAFTAs.